danish-mehmood/danish-mehmood.github.io/microservices-architecture-deep-dive-part-two--api-gateways-and-bff-pattern/index.md

 > let me tell you API gateways exist to solve a very specific, single problem which is related to communication between the clients and services, everything else that you hear about API gateways being capable of doing are just some nice **sideeffects** we use to our advantage.

-Image yourself being a frontend engineer and you are creating the UI for the ecommerce application, you go to the backend engineer and ask him that you are developing the login experience **_what API endpoint should you use on the client side?_** and the backend engineer would tell you that the **Authentication Service** is the one which would handle the login, so they give you the endpoint for authentication service, now after some days you start developing the Cart functionality on the frontend and you get to know from the backend team tha, you would need to make use of two more microservices the payment and shipping service to implement that and this continues for the life time of the project.
+Imagine yourself being a frontend engineer and you are creating the UI for the ecommerce application, you go to the backend engineer and ask him that you are developing the login experience **_what API endpoint should you use on the client side?_** and the backend engineer would tell you that the **Authentication Service** is the one which would handle the login, so they give you the endpoint for authentication service, now after some days you start developing the Cart functionality on the frontend and you get to know from the backend team that, you would need to make use of two more microservices the payment and shipping service to implement that and this continues for the life time of the project.

 **_Do you see the problem?_**

 The clients are directly communicating with the microservices, utilizing the API exposed by the services, and this is a problem, the client is highly **coupled** with the backend services, if some endpoint changes the client would need to change too. and coupling is bad as i discussed in my [last](https://danish-mehmood.github.io/microservices-architecture-deep-dive-part-one/) post.

-We need an abstraction between the clients and the services, and that abstraction in **API Gateway**.
+We need an abstraction between the clients and the services, and that abstraction is **API Gateway**.

-The API gateways sits between the clients and services and now clients only need to know about the gateway and only talk to it, now the clients don't need to worry of hundreds of services to talk to, gateway will handle that.
+The API gateways sits between the clients and services and now clients only need to know about the gateway and only talk to it, the clients don't need to worry about hundreds of services to talk to, gateway will handle that.
 This also decouples the clients from services, because now microservices can change all they want to change and client won't need changing because now there is a level of indirection between clients and services.

 ### The Side-Effects